MONTANA COUNCIL SCREEN-BOOSTED SCOUTING

 Fun Cub Scout Meeting #3: Six Essentials Scavenger Hunt

-Watch the Video for an explanation of how to use this jeopardy style game for a fun scavenger hunt.
+Watch the Video for an explanation of how to use this Jeopardy-style game for a fun scavenger hunt.
 This meeting would work well as a summertime activity when your Cubs might be traveling.
-The PowerPoint* includes directions and the game as well as a back-up activity.
+The PowerPoint includes directions, the game, and a backup activity.

 “It’s Showtime: Fun Cub Scout Virtual Meeting #2”